Russian and Emirati sovereign wealth funds invest $13mn in sensitive face recognition technology

 NtechLab says its solutions were actively used in several cities during the 2018 FIFA World Cup in Russia and “contributed to the arrest of more than 100 persons on the federal wanted persons list.”

-In 2020, NtechLab’s solutions have been used in video surveillance systems in major cities to counter the spread of Covid-19.
+In 2020, NtechLab’s solutions have been used in video surveillance systems in major cities to counter the spread of coronavirus (COVID-19).
 The company says this has helped local authorities “monitor compliance with the quarantine regime, monitor large gatherings of people, and also implement access control with facial identification, despite the presence of a protective mask.”

-Among NtechLab’s shareholders Impulse VC, which is reportedly affiliated to Russian billionaire Roman Abramovich.
+Among NtechLab’s shareholders is Impulse VC, which is reportedly affiliated to Russian billionaire Roman Abramovich.
 This fund led a $1.5mn round raised by the startup in 2017.

 -